Symbian9/qmapshack-doc-wiki/DocGisItemsRte.md

 To create a database use planetsplitter from the Routino package.
 Currently this is installed with the QMapShack installation.
 Please refer to the [online documentation](http://routino.org/documentation/usage.html) on how to use planetsplitter.

 There is also a ready to use collection of database files for [download](https://jeepxj.de/pub/routino/).
 You have to un-zip the files into a directory and QMapShack's Routino setup to register the path.
+Click the blue folder to do so.